-We are working with chairs of all Boards and Committees to review plans for upcoming meetings and, where appropriate, rearrange to run virtually.
+We continue to work with chairs of all Boards and Committees to review plans for upcoming meetings and, where appropriate, hold virtually.
 If you are involved in any BCS-led Board or Committee your secretariat will be in touch with relevant information.

 All BCS staff continue to work.
 Our staff are working in accordance with Government instruction for social distancing and working from home.
 Members, customers and partners can continue to communicate with us through our advertised communication channels.

 Some of our physical offices now have a different operational status.